emberjs/eslint-plugin-ember-internal/README.md

 ## License

-eslint-plugin-chai-expect is licensed under the [MIT License](LICENSE).
+eslint-plugin-ember-internal is licensed under the [MIT License](LICENSE).